senacor/BankingInTheCloud-Fineract/README.md

 User ```fims``` is created in the the last two requests (user creation and role assignment) in the postman request-list.
 This user has admin rights and is able to manage offices, accounts, customers (...).

 Login is possible after the microservices (core and functional services), as well as the fims-web-app, are all started.

+## Running the project in the Cloud

+Note: this part of the documentation is to be filled in!

 ## Extending the project